uOttawa logo

 Java programming.
 Object orientation.
 Abstraction principles: information hiding and encapsulation.
 Linked lists, stacks, queues, binary search trees.
 Iterative and recursive processing of data structures.

-NLP pipelines and lexicons.
-Text similarity measures.
+NLP pipeline.
 Conceptual modelling of the content and semantics of software engineering artifacts.
 Information extraction and classification.
 Clustering.
-Topic modelling.
 Supervised ML.
-Deep Learning.
-Large Language Models.
+Deep learning.
+Large language models.
+Empirical evaluation of NLP and ML techniques.
+Prompt engineering.

 Publications